 From their commercial birth in the 1950s, board wargames became immensely popular in the 1970s and 1980s.
 Annual sales in 1980 were 2.2 million units.
 But then they became less popular.
 In 1991 annual sales had plummeted to 400,000 units.
 Now, in 2020, they are popular again.
 They are the genre with the second largest market share within the overall exceedingly buoyant board games market.
-Wargames (and strategy games, which aren’t quite the same thing and include more abstract game designs) are second only to Educational games, with 19.66% of the market in 2018, expected to rise to 20.74% by 2024, with a growth rate of 14.49% over that span rising from a global revenue of $2.42 million (2018) to $4.46 million (2024).
+Wargames (and strategy games, which aren’t quite the same thing and include more abstract game designs) are second only to Educational games, with 19.66% of the market in 2018, expected to rise to 20.74% by 2024, with a growth rate of 14.49% over that span rising from a global revenue of $2.42 billion (2018) to $4.46 billion (2024).
 Although these figures are pre-pandemic, numerous board game publishers are citing sales figures every bit unimpinged by Covid-19, if not better than pre-pandemic projections.

 Why?
 Why this rise, decline, and resurgence?